Skip navigation

 • A retrofit can extend the lifespan of an HVAC system.
 The expected service life for most commercial heating and cooling systems is 15 years.
 A retrofit will let you get more years from the system without having to make drastic, expensive replacements.

 • Retrofit technology aims at improving the energy efficiency of systems, which means that you’ll start saving money right away with the upgrade.
+By upgrading to more efficient components, retrofits can significantly reduce overall energy use in commercial facilities.

 • You may qualify for government incentives with retrofitting that will help pay for the cost.